 Summer Wedding Attire Decoded

-Figuring out what to wear to a wedding is one of the most fun - and most trying - parts of being a wedding guest.
-Sure you can take your cues from the invitation, but what does "black tie optional" or "festive attire" really mean?
+Figuring out what to wear to a wedding is one of the most fun—and most trying—parts of being a wedding guest.
+Sure, you can take your cues from the invitation, but what does "black tie optional" or "festive attire" really mean?
 And what should you wear to a formal summer wedding that is both stylish and sweat-proof?
-Here are tips and ideas for what to wear to every type of summer wedding.Continue to 2 of 8 below.
+Here are tips and ideas for what to wear for every type of summer wedding.Continue to 2 of 8 below.

 02 of 08

 For a casual wedding, you'll want to look fresh and summery.
 A simple sundress will look just right when you're out in the sunshine.
 Opt for bright, cheerful colors which will reflect the upbeat atmosphere of a casual daytime wedding.Continue to 3 of 8 below.

 Summer Garden Wedding